kowainik/relude/README.md

     * [Relude vs Protolude](#relude-vs-protolude)
 8. [For developers](#for-developers)

-This is neither a tutorial on _Haskell Standard Library_ nor a tutorial on each function contained in `relude`.
+This is neither a tutorial on the _Haskell Standard Library_ nor a tutorial on each function contained in `relude`.
 For latter see the detailed documentation of every data type, type class and function together with examples and usages in the [_Haddock documentation for `relude`_](http://hackage.haskell.org/package/relude).